Annual spring Table Rocks hikes

 Siskiyou Velo Club - beginner group rides

-Saturdays, April 14, 21, 28: The Siskiyou Velo bicycle club is organizing a series of four group rides on Saturdays in April designed to get adults on a bicycle again.
+Saturdays, April 21, 28: The Siskiyou Velo bicycle club has organized a series of group rides on Saturdays in April designed to get adults on a bicycle again.

-The rides, on sections of the Bear Creek Greenway, will begin with slow, easy outings of about six miles and progress to moderate rides of about 14 miles.
-Each ride will include a stop for coffee or tea and social time.
+The rides, on sections of the Bear Creek Greenway, of about 14 miles, include a stop for coffee or tea and social time.
 The goal is to help people get some exercise and feel comfortable riding in a group.
 Organizers will teach techniques, skills and etiquette of group riding.

 Participants must wear a helmet, carry a spare tube and sign an insurance waiver to release the bicycle club from liability.